esa/pagmo/doc/sphinx/documentation/migration.rst

    A replacement policy that replaces the worst n :class:`PyGMO.individual` in the :class:`PyGMO.island`'s :class:`PyGMO.population` with the best n immigrants.
 Each replacement takes place if and only if the migrant is considered better.
 The comparison between individuals is made according to the exclusive hypervolume they contribute to the population
    (see `PyGMO.hypervolume` for more details).
    If type is migration.rate_type.fractional then n, in [0,1], is interpreted as the fraction of the population to be replaced.
+   The reference point for all hypervolume computations is the current nadir-point of the population with an off-set determined by the ``nadir_eps``.

-   The sets of worst and best individuals are determined according to the exclusive contribution by each individual.
+   The sets of worst islanders and best immigrants are determined according to the exclusive contribution by each individual.
    This is done ``iteratively``; after each request for the least (in case of worst set) or greatest (in case of best set) contributor, the individual is removed from the working population, in order to prevent it from diminishing the exclusive contributions by other points.